Cyber-Programmer/Web-Traffic-Analytics-ML-Model/README.md

 # Web-Traffic-Analytics-ML-Model
-It seems there was an issue while trying to read the notebook file.
-I will try again to access the content and provide the required description.

 The Jupyter Notebook contains a detailed exploration of classifying website visitors using logistic regression.
 Here is an overview of its contents and features: